approov/quickstart-cloudflare_approov-worker/workers/approov-token-binding/README.md

 ## Requirements

-In order to to complete this quick start we will require the Approov and CLoudflare CLI tools to be installed in your system.
+In order to to complete this quickstart we will require the Approov and CLoudflare CLI tools to be installed in your system.

 ### Cloudflare CLI Tool